Isaac-Tong/ziph-visualizer/README.md

 ![Example Page](https://raw.githubusercontent.com/Isaac-Tong/ziph-visualizer/master/ss/graphandtext.png)

 ## Server Side Rendering
 This webpage uses expressJS along with EJS to generate the page server-side before sending it to the browser.
-No http requests are made client side.
+No http requests are made on the client side.

 ## NPM Packages Used
 * expressJS